 After finally finding a place where he was accepted and not judged, Chris' life started improving.
-He stopped drinking, and though he still struggles with gambling, he credits the pandemic with getting it down to a "dull roar."
+He stopped drinking, and though he still struggles with gambling, he credits the pandemic with getting it down to a "dull

 In addition to a doctor, Chris also sees a mental health counsellor at The Alex, who has helped him understand the psychological factors of his addictions, and to heal, build strength and resilience.
-He made a big step in the right direction recently when he banned himself from online gambling websites through the Alberta Gaming Liquor Commission (AGLC), which means if he tries to access them again, the site will automatically block him.
+He made a big step in the right direction recently when he banned himself from online gambling websites through the Alberta Gaming Liquor Commission (AGLC), which means if he tries to access them again, the site will automatically block "She also helps me with the gambling.
+When I say we should go to the casino she says no," he laughs.